pji/charex/README.rst

 *   Support for more versions of Unicode.

-    *   Add support for Unicode 15.1.0 due to Python 3.13.
+    *   Allow selection of older versions of Unicode.
-    *   Add support for Unicode 16.
+    *   Dynamically support the properties for selected Unicode version.

-*   Keep local copy of unicode data.
 *   Emoji combiner.
 *   Basic doctests for all public classes and functions.
 *   Web API.